Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 1. Titanium: About $20-$40

 Titanium has a reputation for being the best metal for piercings for many reasons.
-It is lightweight, hypoallergenic, durable, nickel-free, non-corrosive, and won’t tarnish.
+It is lightweight, hypoallergenic, durable, non-corrosive, and won’t tarnish.

 Its non-porous nature reduces places bacteria can hide, promoting healing.